7 Public Health Careers (+ How to Get Started)

 Written by Coursera Staff • Updated on

-Overall, jobs in health care are expected to increase 13 percent from 2021 to 2031 [1].
-Public health differs from other health careers in that it focuses on protecting and promoting health in populations, rather than on diagnosing and treating individual patients.
-Both types of health care jobs will be in high demand in the coming years.
+Overall, jobs in health care expect an increase in growth of 1.9 million jobs each year from 2023 to 2033 [1].
+Public health differs from other health careers in that it focuses on protecting and promoting health in populations rather than on diagnosing and treating individual patients.

 Why pursue a career in public health?